lammps/lammps/doc/src/Developer_grid.rst

 For example, if Nx = 100, then a processor might pass ixlo=50, ixhi=60, oxlo=48, oxhi=62 to the Grid class.
 Or ixlo=0, ixhi=10,
 oxlo=-2, oxhi=13.
-If a processor owns no grid cells in a dimension, then the ihi value should be speficied as one less than the ilo value.
+If a processor owns no grid cells in a dimension, then the ihi value should be specified as one less than the ilo value.

-Note that the only reason to use the second constructor is if the logic for assigning ghost cells is too complex for the Grid class to compute, using the various set() methods decsribed next.
+Note that the only reason to use the second constructor is if the logic for assigning ghost cells is too complex for the Grid class to compute, using the various set() methods described next.
 Currently only the kspace_style pppm/electrode and kspace_style msm commands use the second constructor.